AMSAT-NA/PacSatFSKBoard/NOTES.md

 I also measured across 144MHz to 148MHz, it was fairly even, less than 1dB of difference.

-Head from the LNA doesn't appear to be a concern.
+Heat from the LNA doesn't appear to be a concern.
 It is drawing 50ma, but that appears to be dissipated pretty well.